Astralstore/music-launcher-android/README.md

 ## Steps to Run

 - Download the project.
-- Build the code.
+- Build the code (Gradle 4.6 & Java 8 SDK)
 - Check if there any bugs.
 Mostly it will be related to sdk downloads.
-- This project targets for KitKat and above.
+- This project targets for Android 4 (Kitkat) until Android 11
 - Go to app/src/main/res/values/strings.xml.
 - Change property target_app's value to your music app's package name.
 You can get the the package name from Google Play Store.
 It will be in URL.
 - Build and Run.